benjystanton/benjystanton.github.io/_posts/2014-02-04-my-name-is-benjy-and-im-a-web-designer.md

 ---
+layout: post
 title: My Name Is Benjy and I’m a Web Designer
-author: benjystanton
-layout: post
-permalink: /blog/my-name-is-benjy-and-im-a-web-designer/
+date: 2014-02-04 10:03:02
-categories:
+categories: design
-  - Design
 ---

 These words have been sitting in my ‘finish up and publish’ pile for almost two years and *finally* I’ve been inspired to do just that this week, after listening to [Unfinished Business][1] and then [The Freelance Web][2].
 The idea of reclaiming the role of web design has been spoken about on both shows recently and I think they were inspired by [Dan Rubin][3]’s talk at the recent [MK Geek Night All Dayer][4] (although I didn’t attend).

 <!--more-->